 Earning potential: A few hundred dollars per month to six figures per month.

-With ad monetization turned on, you’ll make money from ads shown before, during, after and/or beside your videos.
+With ad monetization turned on, you’ll profit from ads shown before, during, after and/or beside your videos.
 The amount you make will vary depending on the number of clicks the ads generate, the number of views, and the amount advertisers are willing to spend to reach your audience.
-A moderate amount would be somewhere around $4 per 1,000 video views, but the specifics will vary significantly from one channel to the next.
+A moderate amount would be around $5 per 1,000 video views, but the specifics will vary significantly from one channel to the next.

 #2.
 Get Tips From Viewers